TanStack/query/README.md

 ### Manual Querying

 If you ever want to disable a query from automatically running when the query or variables change, you can use the `manual = true` option.
-When `manual` is set to true, queries will not automatically refetch due to changes to their query or variables.
+When `manual` is set to true:

+- The query will not automatically refetch due to changes to their query function or variables.
+- The query will not included in any `refetchQueries` options or `useRefetchQueries` calls.
+To override this, use the `includeManual` option in either.

 ```js
 function Todos() {